Architecture Overview¶

 Testing Strategy¶

-- Integration tests: Use in-memory DuckDB, self-signed certs
+t.TempDir()for filesystem operations - Integration tests: Use in-memory SQLite (

 /etc/hosts Format¶